 Note: optional feature in CyberLink PowerDirector.
-Check the version table for detailed versioning information.
+Check the version table on our web site for detailed versioning information.

 Adding Tracks to Timeline

 Each video track you add, adds another layer of PiP video on the tracks above it in the timeline.